Every day, there is a new SEO technique that you might use to rank better.

 3. Products

-You may know that eCommerce sites need to pay extra attention while adding markup to a website, especially when it deals with a popular product.
+You may know that review ratings eCommerce sites need to pay extra attention while adding markup to a website, especially when it deals with a popular product.
 Using several different properties from the product markup type makes the item stand out.
-Along with highlighting additional information, you can add reviews, intended audience, brand, and other products that are similar to it, among many options.

 4. Local Businesses

 If you own a local business, it’s a must to use schema markup to let the search engines better understand where you stand out.
 You must display the information to help your product stand out and rank higher.
-And, without markup, the item can get lost in a complete list of big companies.
+The item can get lost in a complete list of big companies without markup.

 Local businesses can list various aspects, including the accepted currencies, opening hours, and price range.